Thelymitra irregularis: Taxonomy and naming

 Thelymitra irregularis was first formally described in 1946 by William Henry Nicholls from a specimen collected near Wonthaggi and the description was published in The Victorian Naturalist.
 The specific epithet (irregularis) refers to the "broken and very irregular toothed median lobe of the column".

 Distribution and habitat

-The crested sun orchid grows where its two parent species occur in heath, woodland and open forest.
+Crested sun orchid grows where its two parent species occur in heath, woodland and open forest.
 It is widespread but uncommon in south-eastern New South Wales, southern and eastern Victoria, Tasmania and South Australia.